MarkWillems/elrond-docker/README.md

 * Autoupdate (containers are updated with the official scripts)
 * Every start the containers updates itself if required

-There is a sidecar container which checks the latest release, that version is validated against each container running Node version and the sidecar restarts the container if his Node version is outdated.
-This mechanisme is made because systemd is missing in a container.
+There is a docker healthcheck build in the Docker specification which checks for the latest release, that version is validated against the current official release.
+The healthcheck fails if its not the latest version, which forces docker to restart the node.
 So its a bit curious but the containers are updating themselves at startup.
 It is made to fit for Battle of the Nodes in mind, therefore supporting erasing databases etc which is controlled by the official Elrond scripts.
+This will not make it to the mainnet version.

 Alternatives:
 - https://github.com/mrz1703/elrond-node